kishorenekkalapudi/apollo-express-graphql/README.md

 # apollo-express-graphql commands for starting apollo-express-graphql

 npm install

-Npm start // to start the server at 3001
+npm start // to start the server at 3001

+to try grapql Query @ http://localhost:3001/graphiql